Research-Based Business Development

 In recent years, universities and other educational institutions have produced millions of graduates with the intention of bringing the newest theories to the workplace.
 A broad consensus has evolved around a “growth through innovation, knowledge and education” discourse that has come to dominate in many societies.

-It appears that the production of knowledge has reached its limits: that the supply side of the equation has risen to a level which far exceeds the demand – resulting in a surplus that risks devaluing knowledge itself.
+It appears that the production of knowledge has reached its limits: that the supply side of the equation has risen to a level that far exceeds the demand – resulting in a surplus that risks devaluing knowledge itself.

 The problem is further exacerbated by the design of the education system and the incentive structure prevailing at the universities.
 Researchers and educators that wish to secure their own employability need to disseminate their research: the phrase “publish or perish” refers to the pressure in academia to rapidly and continually publish academic work to sustain or further an academic career.
 The application of these publications is seldom taken into account.
 This system leaves a lot of research published and never put to use.

-Faced with this deluge of seemingly innavigable information are the organizations that continue to be subjected to lean and mean cost cutting and work optimization processes.
+Faced with this deluge of seemingly innavigable information are the organizations that continue to be subjected to lean and mean cost-cutting and work optimization processes.
 This leaves limited time and resources available to construct or locate and select the most appropriate information for their needs.

 Consequently, many organizations leave their problems to consultants that claim to be updated on the most current research within their fields.
 Many consultants are not.

 Consultants may know very little of what is actually going on in their field, or the knowledge that they have may be limited to the dominant discourse or the few tools that some researchers have devoted time to introduce to the market.
-Much of a consultant’s time is spent in marketing and sales to attract new customers, in finding problems to solve within existing customer relationships and in performing administrative tasks.
+Much of a consultant’s time is spent in marketing and sales to attract new customers, in finding problems to solve within existing customer relationships, and in performing administrative tasks.
 Consultants have limited resources and possibilities of knowing the latest research and its nuances in breadth and depth.

 At the end of the day, little consideration is given to keeping track of the research progress – especially because such consideration cannot be assigned directly to any one customer to generate income.
 There is a tendency to favor a few trending strategies and apply these to all organizations despite the variety of their empirical situation or issues (DiMaggio & Powell, 1991).
 Awareness of this tendency is not new.
 The syndrome is, in fact, typical and genuine.
 If you have a hammer, all problems tend to look like nails (Martin, 2002).